ngrande/vim/README.md

 nice and clean vim setup with some plugins

 ## Setup
-on a clean arch linux installation with yaourt (AUR package manager) one can simply call the [setup script](setup.sh).
+on a clean arch linux installation with _aurman_ (AUR helper) / or simply with pacman and leave the AUR packages out one can simply call the [setup script](setup.sh).
 It will create a symlink vimrc -> ~/.vimrc and install all necessary stuff.

 ## Intro guide
 a small and very simple intro guide for myself and fellow vim beginners